sebastianbergmann/phpunit/CONTRIBUTING.md

 We are trying to keep backwards compatibility breaks in PHPUnit to an absolute minimum.
 Please take this into account when proposing changes.

 Due to time constraints, we are not always able to respond as quickly as we would like.
-Please do not take delays personal and feel free to remind us here or on IRC if you feel that we forgot to respond.
+Please do not take delays personal and feel free to remind us if you feel that we forgot to respond.

 ## Using PHPUnit from a Git checkout